akiran703/hardware_agent/README.md

-This a simplified version of a internal tool that I created for Hyve Solutions to help spread debugging knowledge through various team.
+This is a simplified version of an internal tool that I created for Hyve Solutions to help spread debugging knowledge among various teams.

-This a SQL query agent that is built using langchain.
-It uses a LLM that proccesses natural language that then queries a database I created, and returns relevant information on debugging.
+This is an SQL query agent that is built using langchain.
+It uses an LLM that processes natural language that then queries a database I created, and returns relevant information on debugging.

-Langchain is a open source framework that serves as a interface to interact with LLMs by creating a environment to build LLM applications and integrate them with external data sources.
+Langchain is an open-source framework that serves as an interface to interact with LLMs by creating an environment to build LLM applications and integrate them with external data sources.

-The database is a mocked version of readily avaliable hardware issues and solutions found on forums.
-The columns in the database: Server Model, Test Case,Error Message,Root Cause,Action to Take
+The database is a mocked version of readily available hardware issues and solutions on forums.
+The columns in the database: Server Model, Test Case, Error Message, Root Cause, Action to Take

 example